Luckshini-SE/MIT-TecGraphics/README.md

 **js** - javascript files required for the back-end operations management system.

-**PHPMailer** - configuration files of PHPMailer fuction which is used for sending emails.
+**PHPMailer** - configuration files of PHPMailer function which is used for sending emails.

 **script files** - PHP script files of the website and back-end system.